Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_3_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-30 min | Integrating model and workflow. | Presentation
-30 min | TEI XML in context: rationales, alternatives, and the ODD. | Presentation 30 min | Encoding data in TEI XML together in small groups. | Code lab
+30 min | Translating your research goals into your work plan. | Talk lab 30 min | TEI XML in context: rationales, alternatives, and the ODD. | Presentation 30 min | Encoding data in TEI XML together in small groups. | Code lab